 School of Public Affairs

 The School of Public Affairs is working hard to lead the field of public service, solve the pressing social issues of our time and change communities for the better by participating in leading edge research and preparing the next generation of public and nonprofit leaders.

 The Boulder Police Department assigned me to work in several areas including, Traffic Enforcement, Detectives Bureau, Patrol, Dispatch, and Records.
 I assisted in research, ticket writing, and report archival.
 Role-play interaction and communications courses were also part of my training regimen.
 Formal training, offered as a part of the internship, took place at the Citizen's Academy.
 Academy training was a comprehensive look at the many responsibilities police officers typically have on the job.

-My major at UC Denver was Criminal Justice.
+My major at CU Denver was Criminal Justice.
 Everything I learned in college I applied to my police internship.
 This internship gave me first-hand experience in the criminal justice system.

 I learned how to become a police officer, as well as learning strategies to succeed in the application process and at the police academy.
 I understand what skills and traits are important to a police officer and I made contacts in the field where I want to work.
 I was able to participate in the Citizen’s Academy to supplement my internship experience.

 Employer Comments: “Corielyn's maturity and communications skills were more developed than many other interns we have worked with in the past.
 It was a pleasure having her as an intern.
 Corielyn took full advantage of the opportunities that this internship offered."

 The pre-medical program prepares a student to apply for admission to a medical school.
 Medical schools require that you have a B.A. or B.S. degree in some academic area.The medical school program lasts four years, culminating in the awarding of an M.D. degree and is followed by several years of residency in the specialty of your choice.

 Arapahoe County Coroner